-Figure 1: Toxoplasma gondii life cycle
+Figure 2: Toxoplasma gondii life cycle

-Cats can excrete an impressive number of oocysts (hundred thousands to millions) for a few days after primary infection, but subsequently they excrete few or no oocysts, even after reinfection or if immunosuppressed.
-Due to the ubiquitous nature of the parasite, the distribution of T. gondii is broad in free-ranging intermediate hosts.
+Cats can excrete a large number of oocysts (hundreds of thousands to millions) for a few days after primary infection.
+However, after this initial period, they excrete few or no oocysts, even after reinfection or if immunosuppressed.
+After excretion, the stages rapidly sporulate (within 1-5 days depending on ambient temperature) and are infective.
 The small oocysts can be distributed easily and get into surface water where they can survive for several months, making water, as well as humid soil or feedstuffs contaminated with cat faeces, the prime source of infection for herbivorous intermediate hosts.
-In contrast, carnivorous hosts most often acquire the infection via ingestion of tissue cysts in meat from infected hosts.
+Due to the ubiquitous nature of the parasite, the distribution of T. gondii is broad in intermediate hosts.
+Carnivorous hosts most often acquire the infection via ingestion of tissue cysts in meat from infected hosts.
 Rodents, particularly mice, act as very efficient reservoir hosts.